day8/re-frame/docs/Talking-To-Servers.md

   2. Update a flag in `app-db` which will trigger a modal "Loading ..." message for the user to see

 We're going to create two versions of this event handler.
-First, we'll create a problematic version of the event handler and then, realising our sins, we'll writes
-a second version which is a soaring paragon of virtue.
+First, we'll create a problematic version of the event handler and then, realising our sins, we'll write a second version which is a soaring paragon of virtue.
 Both versions will teach us something.